Updated: Oct. 9, 2013

 The department may contract with a prime provider or allow the use of a subprovider that is not administratively qualified if:

-For firms not administratively qualified that may compete for contracts through the Standard Process or Small Contract Process, complete the Certification of No Indirect Cost Rate Audit and submit to the TxDOT Audit Office according to the instructions on the form.
+For firms not administratively qualified that may compete for contracts through the Comprehensive, Streamline, or Accelerated Contract Process, complete the Certification of No Indirect Cost Rate Audit and submit to the TxDOT Audit Office according to the instructions on the form.
 Firms are encouraged to do this prior to submitting a response to a solicitation so the information is readily available, if selected.
 Multiple submittals are not necessary.
 The Audit Office will maintain a list of firms accepting the Audit Office developed rate for reference by a managing office upon provider selection.
 The purpose for this list is for TxDOT convenience only.
 There is no requirement to be on this list.
 If this information is already on file, it can save contract development time for selected firms.
 If a firm becomes administratively qualified, they will be removed from this list.

 Exemptions to Administrative Qualification